dimsav/laravel-basis/readme.md

   - You add the remote git repository and push (follow github instructions)
 - Setup bugsnag
   - Enter your bugsnag key in `config/bugsnag.php`
-- Add project in circleci.com
+- Add project in circleci.com:
+  - Go to [circleci dashboard](https://circleci.com/dashboard) and select "Add projects"